 GQ says a Rolex Air King is the only watch a man needs to own

-Watch columnist in Gentleman’s Quarterly United Kingdom (GQ UK) sites in two columns that the venerable Rolex Air King is the only watch a man needs to own.
-Ken Kessler, GQ UK’s watch columnist sites that the Air King is strong, water-resistant, and understated, which is a very European quality.
-Kessler speaks from experience with over 35 years discussing and collecting timepieces, and is the editor at large for the UK version of Revolution Magazine and has pieces published in the Wall Street Journal, The Telegraph, QP (British watch magazine) and the Financial Times.
+The Air King is strong, water-resistant, and understated.
+This is a very European quality.
+When discussing Rolex Air King reviews, Ken Kessler, GQ’s watch columnist speaks from experience with over 35 years discussing and collecting timepieces.
+He is the editor at large for the UK version of Revolution Magazine and has pieces published in the Wall Street Journal, The Telegraph, QP (British watch magazine) and the Financial Times.
+The Rolex Air King reviews point to a classic timepiece and popular collector’s piece.

-There is a lot to like about the Rolex Air King.
-The Air King evolved from the Oyster Perpetuals of the 1950’s.
-A slightly smaller watch at 34MM versus the standard 36mm, the Air King size keeps the watch understated yet elegant.
-The beauty of the Air King is its simplicity.
-The Air King has no date and subsequently, a flat crystal sapphire crystal with the older models possessing an acrylic crystal.
-New sapphire crystals are less scratch resistant, but the older acrylic crystals are easier to polish out scratches with simple whitening toothpaste or PolyWatch acrylic crystal polish.
-There are varying styles of watch faces ranging from simple stick dials and hands, to the Rolex Explorer I style of 3-6-9 on hour markers, to Roman numerals at each hour marker.
+In fact, it’s a slightly smaller watch at 34mm versus the standard 36mm.
+The Air King size keeps the watch understated yet elegant.
+Rolex Air King reviews imply that the beauty of the Air King is its simplicity.
+The Air King has no date and subsequently, a flat sapphire crystal with the older models possessing an acrylic crystal.
+New sapphire crystals are less scratch resistant.
+However, the older acrylic crystals are easier to polish out scratches with simple whitening toothpaste or PolyWatch acrylic crystal polish.
+There are varying styles of watch faces ranging from simple stick dials and hands, to the Rolex Explorer I style of 3-6-9 on hour markers, to the Roman numerals at each hour marker.
 The newer Air Kings have plenty of Chromalight luminescence placed on the hour markers and slightly larger hands for easier reading at night.

-Older vintage Air Kings possess Rolex, fine 27 jewel automatic movement, but the new Air Kings movements are COSC Officially Certified Chronometers with a daily range of -4 to +6 seconds a day.
+Also, these timepieces are durable and rugged.
+However, they never look out of place with a blazer or dinner jacket.
+This is also true for the the older vintage Air Kings.
+They possess Rolex fine 27 jewel automatic movement.
+However, the newer Air King movements are COSC Officially Certified Chronometers with a daily range of -4 to +6 seconds a day.

-Kessler conveyed a good story in his article of a 27 year old looking to buy his first serious watch, and was squirming over the price of an Air King.
+Kessler conveyed a good story of a 27 year old looking to buy his first serious watch.
+He was squirming over the price of an Air King.
 The salesman assisting the twenty-something said this, “You are 27.
 You will probably live to 80.
 Thus, you will have this watch for 53 years.
-You will leave it to your child.
-All it will cost you over your lifetime is the equivalent of £1.20 a week.”
-Not a bad way to justify a Rolex, and the Air King is a good way to start.
-Needless to say, Beckertime has plenty of used Rolex Air King watches in stock.
+No doubt, you will leave it to your child.
+As a result, all it will cost you over your lifetime is the equivalent of £1.20 a week.”
+Not a bad way to justify a Rolex, and the Air King is a great way to start.
+Needless to say, BeckerTime has plenty of used Rolex Air King watches in stock.